joshilp/CG3---Perspective/README.md

 # Adding Perspective

-The third step in rendering 3D geometry is to add persective to the polygon objects.
+The third step in rendering 3D geometry is to add perspective to the polygon objects.
 This projects implements an obj reader to read vertex coordinates, and also Perspective-Correct Interpolation for proper perspective rendering.

 ## Languages Used